 What is a ‘squeeze out’ in mergers and acquisitions?

-A ‘squeeze’ out in mergers and acquisitions is a statutory procedure in which an offeror can acquire the minority shareholding if it has acquired (or unconditionally contracted to acquire):
+A ‘squeeze out’ in mergers and acquisitions is a statutory procedure in which an offeror can acquire the minority shareholding of a target if it has already acquired (or unconditionally agreed to acquire):

 How do you identify a suitable target company for an acquisition?